 Volunteers are needed to serve dinner Monday, Tuesday and Thursday evenings from 5:30 p.m. to 7:30 p.m. and for brunch on Sunday mornings from 10:30 a.m. to 12:30 p.m.

 The Uptown Cafe is volunteer driven and depends on its volunteers to run smoothly.
 When volunteers do not show up it limits the number of clients the Cafe can serve.
 If your schedule changes and you are running late no longer available for your shift please contact TOV immediately at 312-357-4762.
 Any last minute changes outside of normal business hours should be directed to the Cafe's front desk at 773-275-0866.

 VOLUNTEER SHIFTS ARE TWO HOURS LONG.
 PLEASE PLAN ON BEING THERE FOR THE DURATION OF YOUR SHIFT.

 For more information please call the TOV Hotline at (312) 357-4762, or...

-Join our emergency contact list to volunteer when we have last minute volunteer cancellations.
-By agreeing to join our emergency contact list, it is with the understanding that we rely on a minimum number of volunteers in order to have a meal service.
+Join our on-call list to volunteer when we have last-minute volunteer cancellations.
+By agreeing to join our on-call list, it is with the understanding that we rely on a minimum number of volunteers in order to have a meal service.
 Please only respond to the call if you are truly available and committed to that shift, once you have signed up.

 Browser our Frequently Asked Questions page in a friendly Question and Answer format.